 CR/NC Option for Pre-Health Students at UVA

-First, we would like to commend you on your resiliency and nimbleness with this transition to virtual courses and social distancing.
-We know a lot of you are trying to learn more about what the CR/NC option will mean for your pre-health journey.
+First, we would like to commend you on your continuing resilience and nimbleness with virtual courses and social distancing.
+We know a lot of you want to know what the CR/NC option will mean for your pre-health journey.
 As members of the National Association of Advisors for the Health Professions (NAAHP), we are monitoring updates and gathering the most accurate information to provide to you.
-As of October 27, 2020, here is what we can provide:
+As of February 3, 2021, here is what we can provide:

 Here are our recommendations and considerations:

-- If you are considering CR/NC for a major requirement, we highly encourage you to meet with your advisor or department to ensure you will meet your curriculum requirements and stay on track to graduate.
+- If you are considering CR/NC for a major requirement, we highly encourage you to meet with your department advisor to ensure you will meet your curriculum requirements and stay on track to graduate.